iserden/odoo_check_management_module/README.md

 # Odoo Check Management Module

-An Odoo ERP module developed to manage and track issued and received checks within enterprise workflows.
+A custom Odoo ERP module developed to manage issued and received checks within the Accounting module and automatically integrate them into financial records and balance sheets.

+## Overview
+This module enables companies to track checks received and issued through Odoo’s Accounting module, ensuring that all transactions are automatically recorded and fully integrated into accounting and balance sheet workflows.

-## Features
+## Key Features
-- Check issuing and receiving tracking
-- Partner-based check management
+- Tracking of issued and received checks within the Accounting module
+- Automatic generation of accounting journal entries
-- ERP-friendly workflow integration
+- Full integration with financial statements and balance sheets
+- Seamless alignment with existing Odoo accounting workflows

-## Tech Stack
+## Technical Details
-- Python
+- Developed using Python and XML
+- Built as a custom Odoo module
-- Odoo Framework
+- Integrated with Odoo Accounting module

+## Use Case
+Designed for companies that require accurate and automated check tracking while maintaining full accounting compliance within Odoo ERP.

-## Status
+## Project Status
-Completed – Developed during ERP internship
+Completed – Developed during an ERP internship